IBSim/VirtualLab/docs/source/examples/ml.rst

                             ['BlockBack',0.5,0.5],
                             ['BlockBottom',0.5,0.5]]

-Here each list represents a thermocouple, with the first value the surface the thermocouple will be attached to, with the next 2 the positioning on the surface (scaled to [0,1] range).
+Here each list represents a thermocouple, with the first value being the surface which the thermocouple is attached to, with the next 2 the positioning on the surface (scaled to [0,1] range).
 This configuration is for 7 thermocouples, with each placed at the centre of the respective surface, see :numref:`Fig. %s <PyPlot_12>` - :numref:`%s <PyPlot_14>`.

 .. _PyPlot_12: